smhillin/intro_to_kubernetes/spinup_aws_k8_cluster.md

 kubeadm  token create --print-join-command
 `

+### Test

-### Test:  Return to master node and run the below command to see if worker nodes have joined cluster
+Return to master node and run the below command to see if worker nodes have joined cluster

 `
 kubectl get nodes